-(2L, 4LB) (4CR) This course is designed to build upon previously learned skills in carpentry, roofing, concrete, and work site safety, through hands-on construction techniques in a lab setting.
-Typically, the material covered will relate to residential construction, but commercial and industrial applications will be covered.
-Prerequisites: CNTK 1700.
+(2L, 4LB)(4CR) This course is designed to build upon previously learned skills in carpentry, roofing, concrete, and work site safety, through hands-on construction techniques in a lab setting.
+Typically, the material covered will relate to residential construction, but

-CNTK 2510 -Construction Estimating
+CNTK 2510 - Construction

-(3L) (3CR) A study of the core functions of estimating and job preplanning.
+Estimating (3L) A study of the core functions of estimating and job preplanning.
 Plans and specifications are used for quantity survey.
 Economic factors of time, cost, production control, overhead, and profit are considered.
+Spring